World Heritage Sites of Vietnam

 Overnight: Night sleeper Train Transport: Minibus, Train, Boat, Meals: B, L,

 Day 6 - Phong Nha – Ke Bang National Park

-Morning arrival in Dong Hoi and transfer into the hills for a day’s exploration of Phong Nha – Ke Bang, Vietnam’s largest, and now World Heritage, National Park.
+Morning arrival in Dong Hoi and a drive into the hills for a day’s exploration of Phong Nha – Ke Bang, Vietnam’s largest, and now World Heritage listed national park.
 We’ll discover the pristine rainforest and area’s spectacular limestone features and cave systems with an overnight stay in chalets on a local farm.